 What is full grain leather?

-Full grain leather is made using the majority of the animal hide; essentially keeping everything but the hair and flesh.
+Full grain leather is considered the highest quality leather as it is left in the most natural state.
+Rather than being split, full grain leather is made using the majority of the animal hide; essentially keeping everything but the hair and flesh.
 This results in a thicker, heavier material that creates extremely durable leather goods.
 Find out more about what makes the most durable leather.

 By keeping the outer layer, full grain leather also preserves the hide’s natural grain.
 From every scratch to scrape, each mark is celebrated making every piece unique.
 Its quality is the best your money can buy and unlike any other grade of leather, it only gets better with age.